mviereck/x11docker/README.md

 #Security
  - Using a separate X server aka a new display for docker GUI applications avoids issues concerning security leaks inside a running X server.
 There are some solutions in the web to run dockered GUI applications with X forwarding on display :0, but all of them share the problem of breaking isolation of docker containers and allowing them access to X resources like keylogging with 'xinput test'.
- - With x11docker, GUI applications in docker can be isolated from main display :0 and use a fast connection over local tcp to the new X server.
-This is much faster than VNC or SSH.
+ - With x11docker, GUI applications in docker are isolated from main display :0
- - x11docker uses tcp instead of mounting a host X socket in docker.
-(Direct access from docker to a host X socket causes dangerous issues including bad RAM access, framebuffer errors and application crashes, especially seen with composite applications. x11docker avoids this using tcp).
+ - x11docker shares the new created X socket with the docker image.
+Authenthication is done with MIT-MAGIC-COOKIE, stored separate from ~/.Xauthority.
+Also, authentication is done on new display only with xhost +SI:localuser.dockeruser.
- - Authenthication is done with MIT-MAGIC-COOKIE, stored separate from ~/.Xauthority.
+ - With option --no-xhost x11docker checks for any access granted to host X server by xhost and disables it.
+Host applications then use ~.Xauthority only.
- The new X server doesn't know the cookies from the standard X server on display :0.
+ The new X server doesn't know cookies from the host X server on display :0.

- - With option --no-xhost you can disable any permissions that xhost may already give to others.
+ #known issues
- - X over tcp is seen as a possible security leak.
-As long as no one has a matching MIT-MAGIC-COOKIE, it should not be a problem.
-But maybe the new X server is insecure in this point.
-I will have to look for this further.
-Any hints are welcome.
+  - It should be possible to authenticate docker applications with MIT-MAGIC-COOKIE only and discard using xhost +SI:localuser.dockeruser.
+Any help is appreciated.